 Percent for Art Purchases & Commissions – The Percent for Art Program was enacted by the New Hampshire State Legislature in 1979 through RSA 19-A:9, and authorizes half of one percent of the capitol budget appropriation for new buildings or significant renovations be set aside in a non-lapsing account for the acquisition or commissioning of artwork.
 As Percent for Art projects are identified, the State Arts Council announces opportunities for visual and craft artists, working individually or collaboratively, to present proposals for consideration.
 Announcements are available from our home page and here.

-FY2014 Non Monetary Opportunities:
+FY2025 Non Monetary Opportunities:

-NH Artist Roster - A roster of professional artists juried for their artistic excellence and ability to work in schools and communities.
+Arts Education Artist Roster - A roster of professional artists juried for their artistic excellence and ability to work in schools and communities.
 Inclusion on the roster makes artists eligible for other State Arts Council opportunities such as special training for teaching artists and grant subsidies for artist fees charged to presenters.

 Traditional Arts & Folklife Listing – A listing of traditional artists, cultural specialists and folklorists juried for artistic excellence, knowledge of the tradition he or she represents and skilled presenting and demonstrating in public settings.